Soopro/svg-sprites-render/README.md

 ***svgSprites.render***

+[element]: render all children of this element, default is document.

 Render svg sprites to page, after all sprites files is loaded.

 You might need re-render after dynamic modifed any `<svg>` tags.